mchliyah/42_rainfall/level3/wariteup.md

 �0x200
 �0xb7fd1ac0
 �0xb7ff37d0
-�0x804988c  <- the on we looking for at position 4 �0x70243525
+�0x804988c  <- the one we looking for at position 4 �0x70243525
 �0xa
 �0xb7fef305